What's the average cost of pet insurance?

 3. Your pet's breed

-Your dog or cat may be predisposed to certain illnesses based on size and genetics.
+Your dog or cat may have a predisposition for certain illnesses based on size and genetics.
 For example, Abyssinians are one of the most expensive cat breeds to insure, as they're more prone to periodontal disease and retinal atrophy.
-When it comes to dog breeds, your pet insurance cost will likely be higher for larger breeds — they're vulnerable to heart and hip issues, and medication costs can be higher.
+Regarding dog breeds, your pet insurance cost will likely be higher for larger breeds — they're vulnerable to heart and hip issues, and medication costs can be higher.

 4. Your deductible and reimbursement level

 Important note: Pre-existing conditions, serious injuries, and unexpected emergencies are all handled differently based on the insurance company and type of policy you choose.
 Reference your policy to determine what's covered, your out-of-pocket costs, and your level of reimbursement.
-Learn more about the basics of how a pet insurance policy works.
+Learn more about how a pet insurance policy works.